TokyoExpress/kickstarter-analysis/README.md

 ![](https://imgur.com/h1uukuy.png)

 The measures of central tendency for the kickstarter goals may indicate that a higher goal leads to a decreased likelihood of success, based on the median goal, mean goal, and trimmed mean goal of failed kickstarters being significantly higher than that of successful kickstarters.
+Interestingly, the mode goal of successful and failed kickstarters were both the same at $5000.

 ![](https://imgur.com/s4Zj6dG.png)
 ![](https://imgur.com/gAV8ptM.png)